jab/bidict/docs/basic-usage.rst

-Note that it's possible for a given item to duplicate the key of one existing item, and the value of another existing item, as in:
+Note that it's possible for a given item to duplicate the key of one existing item, and the value of another existing item.
+In the following example,
+the key of the third item duplicates the first item's key, and the value of the third item dulicates the second item's value:

 .. code-block:: python

    >>> b.putall([(1, 2), (3, 4), (1, 4)], OnDup(key=...))

+What should happen next?

-Moreover, the active :class:`~bidict.OnDup` may specify one :class:`~bidict.OnDupAction` for its :attr:`~bidict.OnDup.key` and a different one for its :attr:`~bidict.OnDup.val`.
+Keep in mind, the active :class:`~bidict.OnDup` may specify one :class:`~bidict.OnDupAction` for :attr:`key duplication <bidict.OnDup.key>` and a different :class:`~bidict.OnDupAction` for :attr:`value duplication <bidict.OnDup.val>`.

 To account for this,
 :class:`~bidict.OnDup`